 Transnational criminal groups are exploiting the interconnected air transport system to trade wildlife illegally.
-Although national enforcement authorities have the duty to apprehend and prosecute these offenders, airlines and their staff can be an important source of intelligence and contribute to halting this illegal trade.
+Although the duty for apprehending and prosecuting these offenders rests with national enforcement authorities, airlines and their staff can be an important source of intelligence and contribute to halting this illegal trade.

-The international illegal wildlife trade (excluding timber and fisheries) is estimated to be worth up to \$20 billion per year1, making it the fourth largest illegal global trade (after drugs, counterfeiting and human trafficking) and covers a broad range of endangered species.
+The international illegal wildlife trade (excluding timber and fisheries) is estimated to be worth between \$7 billion and \$23 billion1 a year, making it the fourth largest illegal global trade (after drugs, counterfeiting and human trafficking) and covers a broad range of endangered species.